How To Get Rid Of Lice In Your Home

 December 26th, 2016 by Mike MacDonald in lice

-Preventing lice should be your first thought when it comes to getting rid of lice, but if you already have an issue, here are a few tips for how to get rid of lice in your home.
+Preventing lice should be your first thought when it comes to getting rid of lice.
+If you already have an issue, here are a few tips for getting rid of lice in your home.

 If you suspect lice or know you have it, there are a few steps you should take to prevent future outbreaks

 You should treat all bed sheets, clothing, and hair utensils that may have come in contact with the lice.
-Lice is only transferable through direct contact so if you have it, the first step of how to get rid of lice is to sanitize and remove any infected object.
+Lice is only transferable through direct contact.
+If you have it, the first step is to sanitize and remove any infected object(s).

-You can soak hair items in question in either very hot water, or rubbing alcohol to kill off any lice or eggs that may be attached to them.
-Intense heat is one effective method for killing lice as well using chemicals like alcohol or specialty shampoo for getting rid of lice.
+You can soak hair items in question in rubbing alcohol to kill off any lice or eggs.
+Specialty shampoo is available for getting rid of lice in the hair.

-If you do have lice in your home, additional steps you can take is to thoroughly clean you areas in your home where lice could hide out.
+If you do have lice in your home, thoroughly clean all areas of your home where lice could hide out.
 One such area is in the carpet.
 Frequent vacuuming should become a priority in case lice made its way into it and started to lay eggs.

-An additional area to treat would be where you sleep or any clothes you may have had in contact with the lice.
-Thoroughly clean your bed sheets and pillow cases or clothing in hot water, and dry on high for at least 30 minutes to kill off any lice that may have been present.
+You’ll also want to treat where you sleep, or any clothes you may have had in contact with the lice.
+Wash your bed sheets, pillow cases, and clothing in hot water, and dry on high heat.
+This will kill off any lice that may have been present.

 Over-the-counter remedies may not be your best option for an effective way of how to get rid of lice

 There are a variety of over-the-counter methods you can buy for getting rid of lice, but the downside to this is that lice are very adaptive creatures and have been developing resistance to some of these treatments.
 Lice have been around for thousands of years dating back to ancient Egypt and beyond and they don’t show any signs of going away.